Life in the Courts (continued)

 - Bances Amblerash, son of Isaura (13,701 ALC to present)

-The most Holy day of the Thelbane calendar is the Great Festival of the Serpent, at the Thelbane Summer Solstice, which commemorates the sacrifice of Great Cornelius to ensure the safety and stability of the Courts.
-The second-most important festival is Creation Day, which celebrates the drawing of the Logrus.
+The most Holy day of the Thelbane calendar is the Great Festival of the Serpent, at the Thelbane Summer Solstice, which commemorates the sacrifice of Great Cornelius to ensure the safety and stability of the Courts, and involves a week of family and religious celebrations.
+The second-most important festival is Creation Day, on the Winter Solstice, which celebrates the drawing of the Logrus and again is the start of a set of week-long festivities.
+Other major holidays include the Thelbane Spring and Autumn Equinoxes, and the four Cross-Quarter Days Imbolc, Beltane, Lammas and Samhain.

 As Prelate of the Church, Bances’ official line is the truth that worship of the Serpent is the one true way for all who love the Courts.
 That said, for the most part he has not gone out of his way to stamp out other beliefs, and declare the heretical.
 The exception is his hearty dislike of the almost religious devotion show to some members of the Amber family, by some denizens of the Courts, that has arisen since the War Between the Powers.